gbroques/ccxmeshreader/README.md

 ```

 ### *ELSET
-Element set definitions are parsed and added to the dictionary returned by `read_mesh` in the `element_sets` key.
+Element set definitions are parsed and added to the dictionary returned by `read_mesh` in the `element_set_by_name` key.

-The `element_sets` key contains a dictionary where the key is the name of the element set, and value is a set of element numbers.
+The `element_set_by_name` key contains a dictionary where the key is the name of the element set, and value is a set of element numbers.

 For example, given the following `*ELEMENT` and `*ELSET` definitions:
 ```